flankstaek/upload-playlist/docs/architecture.md

 ### Open-per-write, no long-lived file handle
 We don't hold the playlist file open between writes.
 Each upload opens it in append mode, writes two lines, and closes.
 On Windows this matters because holding a file handle open can block other readers (e.g. a media player trying to load the playlist while Nicotine+ is running).
 The open/close overhead is negligible at upload frequency.
 An earlier iteration kept the handle open for the plugin's whole lifetime — it worked, but made the playlist effectively unreadable in external players until the plugin was disabled.

-### Filter by file extension
+### Filter by file extension at projection, not ingest
-Soulseek users download whole album folders — including cover art, logs, cue sheets, .nfo files, ZIPs, etc. An M3U should only list playable media, so both the live hook and the backfill gate writes through `_is_playable(path)`, which checks the extension against the configurable `audio_extensions` set.
+Soulseek users download whole album folders — including cover art, logs, cue sheets, .nfo files, ZIPs, etc. An M3U should only list playable media.
+The DB records *every* upload event regardless of extension (we want full history for future stats); `_is_playable(path)` gates the M3U write in both the live hot path and `_regenerate_m3u`'s `SELECT` loop.
+If `audio_extensions` changes later, the next regen reflects it without any data loss in the DB.

 ### Backfill merges all history sources
-`_find_uploads_sources()` returns *every* existing history file (not just the largest). `_write_backfill()` reads each, deduplicates rows on the `(user, virtual_path, real_dir)` tuple, then writes the merged set.
+`_find_uploads_sources()` returns *every* existing history file (not just the largest). `_import_uploads_json()` reads each, deduplicates rows on the `(user, virtual_path, real_dir)` tuple, then inserts the merged set into the DB inside a single transaction.
 This handles the case where `uploads.json` has current-session data and `uploads.json.old` has the previous session's — both can contribute.
+Re-running the backfill is idempotent via `INSERT OR IGNORE` against the `(user, virtual_path, real_path)` UNIQUE index.

 ### `.m3u8` extension for UTF-8 path encoding
 The default playlist extension is `.m3u8`, not `.m3u`.
 Python always writes the file as UTF-8, but by informal convention `.m3u` is interpreted by players as the system's local codepage (cp1252 on Windows), while `.m3u8` is explicitly UTF-8.
 Paths containing non-ASCII characters (em dashes, middle dots, accented letters, etc.) round-trip correctly only under the `.m3u8` convention; under `.m3u` the player decodes UTF-8 bytes as cp1252 and looks for a file that doesn't exist on disk.
 We hit this in practice with a folder containing U+200E, U+00B7, and U+2014 — ASCII-only tracks in the same playlist played fine, non-ASCII ones silently failed.